dieron/KC1/docs/api_control_mode_design.md

 3. Reset watchdog timer
 4. Apply values through existing motor output logic (expo, scaling, etc.)

-### On watchdog timeout (no EXT command for 500ms):
+### On watchdog timeout (no EXT command for 5 seconds):

 1. Set both motors to 0
-2. Optionally: remain in EXT mode waiting for next command
+2. Remain in EXT mode waiting for next command
-3. After extended timeout (5s): switch to DISARMED
+3. Use RESET command to disarm and exit

 ### On RC button press: